zeshantech/metalyzer/README.md

-## meta-hervest
+## metalyzer

-**meta-hervest** is a lightweight JavaScript library for extracting metadata from video files in the browser.
+**metalyzer** is a lightweight JavaScript library for extracting metadata from video files in the browser.
 It provides a simple API to retrieve information such as file name, type, size, dimensions, duration, and more.

 ## Installation

 ```
-npm install meta-hervest
+npm install metalyzer
 ```

 ## Usage for Video